Home

 St. Ignace MI has roughly 2,680 residents and is the county seat of Mackinac County.
 It comes alive during the spring, summer and fall months welcoming vacationers traveling to and from the Upper Peninsula and beautiful Mackinac Island.

 There are many motel options for vacationers during the summer and fall months.
-We will be featuring these lodgings in the upcoming spring months.
-Plus we will include the many campgrounds surrounding the St Ignace Mi for campers.

 Fun Filled Winter Activities